-What does Mark Twain, Stephen King, and Jane Austen have in common?
+What do Mark Twain, Stephen King, and Jane Austen have in common?
 They’re all self-published authors.
 When you self-publish your book, you’ll be in great company.

 But are you scratching your head because you have no idea how to begin?
 Then this is the guide for you.
 We’ll take you step-by-step from completed manuscript to published book.
 Let’s get started.

 A vanity publisher is a publishing company that you pay to publish your book whereas a traditional publisher is a company that pays you to publish your book.
 Is it a good idea to pay a company to print a set amount of copies of your book?

 Here’s the short answer: No.

 Here’s the long answer: There used to be a time when you almost had to go with a so-called vanity publisher because it was so difficult to self-publish on your own.